Skip to content

 If the answer is unclear — or worse, if the answer is no — there will be no financing.

-And without financing, can there be a deal?
+And without financing, can the transaction really close?

 What many sellers underestimate